mobluse/led-wire-pi-games/README.md

 # led-wire-pi-games
-Games using LEDs and wires for Raspberry Pi
+Games using only LEDs, resistors, wires and household items for Raspberry Pi.